 Supporters of the very low-calorie “military diet” claim that you can lose up to 10 pounds in less than one week if you follow the diet precisely.
 But can you actually lose 10 pounds in just three days, and if so, is it even healthy to do so?

-Many experts believe that when people lose weight very quickly due to severely restricting their calorie intake they are actually losing a combination of water, some fat mass and also some muscle mass.
-(1) A fast decline in water that’s stored inside muscles and other tissues is likely the primary reason that someone can drop pounds so quickly when following a calorie-restrictive plan like the 3-day military diet.
+Many experts believe that when people lose weight very quickly due to severely restricting their calorie intake that they are actually losing a combination of water, some fat mass and also some muscle mass.

 The problem with “crash diets” is that once the diet ends and people return to their normal ways of eating, they are likely to gain back most or all of the lost weight.
 Knowing that, is the military diet a weight loss plan that is effective and worth a try, or just another quick-fix diet fad?